 Typically starts twelve to eighteen months before the actual purchase.
-This phase is all about information collection and getting acquainted with the asset management software ecosystem.
-The search behaviour at this stage is mainly generic. i.e. prospective customers search for generic terms like ‘Asset Management Software’ or ‘Asset Management Software for SMB’.
+This phase is all about information collection and getting acquainted with the software ecosystem.
+The search behaviour at this stage is mainly generic. i.e. prospective customers search for generic terms like ‘Asset Management Software’ or ‘Asset Management Software for SMBs’.

-The search rate and search objectives are very wide and users look for information which relates to their situation.
-At this stage, any relevant quality content – a great article, a clear and well thought-out product video, a series of good tweets, LinkedIn articles etc play a vital role in initiating an online relationship with your prospective customers.
+The search rate and search objectives are very wide and users look for information that relates to their situation.
+At this stage, any relevant quality content – a great article, a clear and well-thought-out product video, a series of good tweets, LinkedIn articles etc play a vital role in initiating an online relationship with your prospective customers.

-The awareness phase varies by the user type—an executive or C-Level decision maker will look at the overall offering (company strengths, product strengths, and success stories from similar industries), whereas an end user may look at details like how the software covers inventory management, asset tracking or asset performance reports.
-For software vendors, this means maintaining quality information for different types of audience.
+The awareness phase varies by the user type—an executive or C-Level decision maker will look at the overall offering (company strengths, product strengths, and success stories from similar industries), whereas an end-user may look at details like how the software covers inventory management, asset tracking or asset performance reports.
+For software vendors, this means maintaining quality information for different types of audiences.

 This is where the actual vendor contact begins.
-The search behaviour here is more focussed, so businesses look for asset management software by industry type or Asset Management Software with particular features.
+The search behaviour here is more focussed, so businesses look for software by industry type or with particular features.
 Vendor contacts typically happen via online channels – a ‘contact us’ form, chat or emails.

-Users look to validate their online research experience via offline/online touch points.
-The communication frequency and quality is critical to building strong relationships with prospective customers.
+Users look to validate their online research experience via offline/online touchpoints.
+Communication frequency and quality are critical to building strong relationships with prospective customers.

-The Twitter feed of your perspective customer can provide an insight on how they market themselves and if there are any common chords that can be used to provide a better asset management software experience.
+The Twitter feed of your prospective customer can provide an insight on how they market themselves and if there are any common chords that can be used to provide a better experience.

-At this stage, businesses are looking at five to seven asset management software options with a view to shortlisting the most relevant suppliers.
-Hence it is critical to maintain requirements relevancy in all your communications—emails, calls, online meetings and offline meetings.
+At this stage, businesses are looking at five to seven options with a view to shortlisting the most relevant suppliers.
+Hence it is critical to maintaining requirements relevancy in all your communications—emails, calls, online meetings and offline meetings.

 The intent phase is where the search behaviour is very specific; users typically take up brand search in this phase.
 This phase can also be termed as the validation stage—your prospective customers are mainly looking to get continued confidence in your asset management software solution.

-In this phase as per Google’s Customer Journey Tool, social media, generic paid search, referrals, organic search, email and brand paid search play a critical role.
+In this phase as per Google’s Customer Journey Tool, social media, generic paid search, referrals, organic search, email and brand paid search plays a critical role.

 During the intent stage, prospective customers look at details surrounding their shortlisted software options, i.e. they will closely look at the company, product and software implementation.

-During this stage it is important to ensure that requirements are clearly defined and agreed—this in itself can differentiate your position from your competitors.
+During this stage it is important to ensure that requirements are clearly defined and agreed upon—this in itself can differentiate your position from your competitors.

-At this stage, typically the shortlist includes two or three asset management software vendors.
-Decision makers from your prospective customer’s organisation start to get involved and this is a sign that you are entering purchase/final stages of the intent stage.
+At this stage, typically the shortlist includes two or three vendors.
+Decision-makers from your prospective customer’s organisation start to get involved and this is a sign that you are entering the purchase/final stages of the intent stage.

 Reference checks, final demo meetings, implementation agreements, pricing and payment schedule alignment are the final steps before the purchase.